lrzjason/CaptionFlow/README.md

 CaptionFlow is a tool designed to generate high-fidelity detailed captions for images using the Mistral API.

-Inspired by the paper "Visual Fact Checker: Enabling High-Fidelity Detailed Caption Generation,"
+Inspired by the paper "Visual Fact Checker: Enabling High-Fidelity Detailed Caption Generation"

 This project provides a user-friendly GUI to process batches of images and save captions.